notpresident35/awesome-learn-gamedev/contributing.md

 # Contribution Guidelines

 Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
-By participating in this project you agree to abide by its terms.
+By participating in this project, you agree to abide by its terms.

-Before submitting pull request please :
+Before submitting a pull request please:

+- Read the About section of the readme in full, to ensure that your request is in line with the purpose of this list.
+    - Tools are cool, but only included out of necessity.
+Resources to learn said tools are preferable to the tools themselves.
+    - Similarly, assets are included to enable work that relies on other roles.
+For example, art and music are included to support programmers and designers, and rigs are included to support animators.
 - Ensure that new suggestions do not contain outdated information or broken links.
 - Ensure that all suggestions are legally sourced (in particular, watch for illegally distributed pdfs of books)
 - Ensure that all suggestions would be useful to others - I try to curate things, so don't over-do it on the links